 [Added 1-27-2004 by Ord.
 No. 2220]

 Amendment.
-A property owner or the City may seek an amendment of the designation of a property as a landmark site or its inclusion in a historic district and may also seek to amend an Informational Landmark Registration.
-Consideration of an amendment to a landmark designation or Informational Landmark Registration shall be commenced by written request filed with the Landmarks Commission stating the specific amendment sought, the basis for the amendment and specifically whether the amendment meets the criteria for the designation of a landmark/landmark site or improvement within a historic district or Informational Landmark Registration.
-The notice and public hearing requirements for the establishment of a landmark shall be followed with respect to the consideration of the amendment.
-Following the public hearing, the Landmarks Commission shall make a recommendation to the Common Council regarding the amendment of the designation of a landmark/landmark site or improvement in a historical district.
-The Common Council will then take final action on the amendment.
-Any amendment of the Informational Landmark Registration shall be reviewed and a final determination made by the Landmarks Commission.
-If any person is aggrieved by decision of the Landmark Commission with respect to an Informational Landmark Registration, they may appeal that decision to the Common Council.
+A property owner or the City may seek an amendment of the designation of a property as a landmark site or its inclusion in an historic district and may also seek to amend an informational landmark registration.
+Consideration of an amendment to the landmark designation or informational landmark registration shall be commenced by written request filed with the Landmarks Commission stating the specific amendment sought, the basis for the amendment and specifically, whether the amendment meets the criteria for the designation of a landmark/landmark site or improvement within an historic district or informational landmark registration.
+The notice and public hearing requirements for the establishment of a landmark shall be followed with respect to consideration of the amendment.
+Following any public hearing, the Landmarks Commission shall make a determination on the application for amendment of the designation of a landmark/landmark site or improvement in a historic district.
+If any person is aggrieved by decision of the Landmarks Commission with respect to an informational landmark registration, they may appeal that decision to the Common Council.

 Voluntary restrictive covenants.
 The owner of any landmark or landmark site may at any time following such designation of this property enter into a restrictive covenant on the subject party after negotiating such covenant in the interest of preserving the landmark or landmark site and shall record such covenant in the office of the Waukesha County Register of Deeds and also shall notify the City Assessor of such covenant and the conditions thereof.